 Both AP English Language and Composition and AP English Literature and Composition are also available for early college credit through Seton High School’s strong partnership with Mount Saint Joseph University.
 Please visit AP & Early College Credit (Dual Enrollment) for details and to see a complete listing of both AP and Early College Credit Courses available.

-Each senior participates in The Senior Project, a year-long capstone experience, which is supported through a student’s senior English class.
+Each senior participates in The Senior Project, a semester-long capstone experience, which is supported through the second half of a student’s senior English class.
 Please visit Senior Project for more details about this unique learning opportunity.

 Seton’s English Department engages with local colleges and universities in addition to other local and national organizations to offer students opportunities to participate in meaningful life-long learning and real world activities.
 Such opportunities include: